dpc-sdp/WoVG-GMP-360/GTM360/README.md

 #### GTM Naming Convention
 These are the WoVG naming convention for Google Tag Manager containers.

-Use your primary domain name.
-Don’t include the www.
+Use your primary domain name, don’t include the www from the hostname.

 For the Department of Premier and Cabinet, this would be:
 * **dpc.vic.gov.au**